-Weaving is an activity that helps children develop many other important skills.
+Weaving isn’t just a kids craft, it’s an activity that helps children develop many other important skills.

 - Holding the material being woven between the fingers and thumb helps develop hand muscles that are necessary for writing and improving fine motor coordination.